julieqiu/librarianx/README.md

 ```
 $ nano librarian.yaml
-# Find the secretmanager edition and add google/cloud/secretmanager/v1beta2 to the apis list
+# Find the secretmanager library and add google/cloud/secretmanager/v1beta2 to the apis list
 ```

-The edition now has two APIs:
+The library now has two APIs:

 ```
 $ grep "path:" librarian.yaml | grep secretmanager